laravel-enso/select/README.md

 5. Use the `SelectListBuilder` trait in your desired Controller

-6. Define in routes/web.php a `getOptionsList` route for the desired Controller
+6. Define in routes/web.php a `getOptionList` route for the desired Controller

 6. Declare in your controller the `$selectSourceClass` variable as shown below:
 	`protected $selectSourceClass = Model::class`